architect/arcdown/readme.md

 ## Example

-The simplest usage is to just pass `arcdown` a string of Markdown:
+The simplest usage is to just pass `Arcdown.render` a string of Markdown:

 ```javascript
 import { readFileSync } from 'node:fs'